jazztpt/NoNullProcess/Onboarding/why_onboarding_process.rst

 employee turnover calculator at https://bonus.ly/cost-of-employee-turnover-calculator

-Investing in bringing new employees up to speed is a smart way to  get the most out your recruiting and hiring efforts.
+Investing in bringing new employees up to speed is a smart way to  get the most out of your recruiting and hiring efforts.
+Onboarding ensures that new hires get adjusted to the social and performance aspects of their jobs  quickly and smoothly, and learn the attitudes, knowledge, skills, and behaviors required to function effectively within the company.
 Onboarding is a process that every startup should create once and then implement consistently.
-Onboarding ensures that new hires get adjusted to the social and performance aspects of their jobs quickly and smoothly, and learn the attitudes, knowledge, skills, and behaviors required to function effectively within the company.
-The lack of process for Onboarding means that every new hire has a different experience and the probability of losing that employee within the first 90 days increases dramatically.
+The lack of an Onboarding process means that every new hire has a different experience and the probability of losing that employee within the first 90 days increases dramatically.

 Best Practices for Onboarding